Shenandoah (wargame): Victory conditions

-Victory points are rewarded at the end of each turn for elimination of enemy units, forcing the enemy to retreat, holding certain objectives (defined by the scenario) at the end of the turn, or forcing your opponent to bring more supplies into the game.
+Victory points are rewarded at the end of each turn for elimination of enemy units, forcing the enemy to retreat, holding certain objectives (defined by the scenario) at the end of the turn, or forcing the opponent to bring more supplies into the game.
 The player with the most victory points at the end of the game is the winner.
 As critics Walter Brink and Richard Giberson pointed out, "One must make a careful study of these values before playing the game.
 Otherwise, you may up winning the battle and losing on points."
 Richard Berg noted that because bringing extra supplies onto the board gave Victory Points to one's opponent, "a Player must campaign very cautiously, conserving his energies and striking only when necessary."

 Publication history

 Shenandoah was designed by S. Craig Taylor and Stephen Peek and published by Battleline in 1975.
-The game did not sell well, and critic Jon Freeman commented 5 years later that this game "was way ahead of its time and was poorly appreciated when released."
+The game did not sell well, and critic Jon Freeman commented five years later that this game "was way ahead of its time and was poorly appreciated when released."

 Reception

 In a 1976 poll conducted by SPI to determine the most popular board wargames in North America, Shenandoah did not fare well, rating only 176th out of 202 games.

 In Issue 13 of Jagdpanther, Walter Brink and Richard Giberson called this "a complex game even in its simplest form, though it is immensely enjoyable."
 They noted, "The game is something of a revolution in mechanics, and at first takes some time to play a single turn.
 However, once the system is understood and committed to memory, play goes considerably faster."
 They also warned that "one must not use up his Movement Factor just getting [adjacent to an enemy unit] as there is a Movement Point cost to attack."
 Brink and Giberson concluded, "The game is well developed and complete.
 Battleline Publications has, to the time of this game, produced only three titles, and it says much about a company that they tested them to near perfection before release."

 In Issue 11 of the British wargaming magazine Phoenix, Donald Mack suggested that players use "the advanced rules plus the optional cavalry raid rule to see [this game] at its best."
-Mack only had one criticism of the game, pointing out that although this game gives the same rate of movement to both sides, historically the Confederates marched farther in a day than Union forces.
+Mack only had one criticism of the game, pointing out that although it gives the same rate of movement to both sides, historically the Confederates marched further in a day than Union forces.
 Otherwise, Mack found this "a rather unusual and highly interesting game with particular appeal to the gamer who prefers fencing to slugging, who likes a reasonably detailed game and who has an interest in the American Civil War in general and the Valley Campaign in particular."
 Mack concluded, "the type of gamer referred to above will not, in my opinion, be disappointed by acquiring a copy of this game."